-- Disney Villain Death: The Non-Action Big Bad of The Professional, Leonard Dawson, does this at the end.
+- Disney Villain Death: Leonard Dawson does this at the end.
 Overlaps with Driven to Suicide.
 Golgo shoots him in the head before he hits the ground, though.

-- Driven to Suicide: In The Professional, Robert Dawson knew he could never live up to the high expectations his father had for him, so he decided to commit suicide by hitman.
+- Driven to Suicide: Robert Dawson knew he could never live up to the high expectations his father had for him, so he decided to commit suicide by hitman.

 - Dumb Blonde: Doctor Z's daughter, Cindy.
 Subverted as she's the actual Doctor Z.

-- Elite Mook: The three commando hit-squad that attacks Duke early on in The Professional, and gives him quite a bit of trouble.
+- Elite Mook: The three commando hit-squad that attacks Duke early on, and gives him quite a bit of trouble.
 Later, Snake effortlessly mutilates and kills them.

 - Even Evil Has Standards: Though he does consent to it, it's clear Leonard Dawson doesn't like the idea of Snake raping Laura and only allowed it because he was desperate for men willing to kill Golgo, and Snake wouldn't have it any other way.

-- Evil Cripple: Gold and Silver from The Professional, due to the injuries they received at the hands of the guerilla soldiers in the Pacific.
+- Evil Cripple: Gold and Silver, due to the injuries they received at the hands of the guerilla soldiers in the Pacific.
 Gold is missing an arm and an eye, and Silver is missing a leg and is hideously burned.
 Both wear metal prosthetic limbs made out of gold and silver respectively, and Silver also wears a mask.

 - Eye Scream: Snake takes out one of the three commandos by putting out his eyes via a weapon that uses razor sharp wires.
-Also, near the end of The Professional, after Duke finishes Gold off with his revolver, his artificial gold eye popped out afterwards.
+Also, after Duke finishes Gold off with his revolver, his artificial gold eye popped out afterwards.